 **Use special promo code HELLO20 to take 20% off your first order in the shop including the SUPER MEGA ULTIMATE Large Family Freezer Meals Bundle here!**

-Now that I got you hankering for a thin mint but you can’t have one direct from the box, let me show you how to make some keto as well as gluten free.
+Now that I got you hankering for Thin Mints, let me show you how to make them!
 Gather all your ingredients together.
 It’s always easier to cook when you have the ingredients out on the counter.
 This also helps if things need to be room temperature for baking.

 Mix all the ingredients together except the chocolate chips, coconut oil, and peppermint extract.
 Save those for dipping at the end.
 Mix everything up into a ball and throw in the freezer.
 It’s easier to roll out and cut when it’s cold.
 While the dough is chilling in the freezer ( yeah, that was a bad mom joke), pull out your large sheet pan and line it with wax paper or parchment paper.
 Spray with non stick spray to make the cookies slide right off.